 Energy drinks are now as popular and widely available as regular sodas, but they have seven times the amount of caffeine in them as a regular Coca-Cola.
-The FDA is now investigating a young girl’s death, which is thought to be related to consumption of two Monster Energy Drinks.
+The FDA is now investigating a young girl’s death, which is thought to be related to the consumption of two Monster Energy Drinks.
 In addition, there have been five other deaths linked to Monster Energy over the past three years.

 A representative for the company denies that the deaths are linked to their products, but the FDA says that it has received numerous reports of issues with the product.
 There have been five deaths that have been potentially linked to the drink, in addition to other health problems, such as abdominal pain, vomiting, tremors, and abnormal heart rate.
 The FDA also states that these events are likely very underreported, meaning that many more problems are occurring but not being communicated to the FDA.

-The FDA began an investigation after the parents of the fourteen year old girl who died after drinking two Monster Energy drinks filed a lawsuit against the company claiming that it failed to warn about the risks of its products.
+The FDA began an investigation after the parents of the fourteen-year-old girl who died after drinking two Monster Energy drinks filed a lawsuit against the company claiming that it failed to warn about the risks of its products.